RyXeleron/ExecStats/README.md

 16. **Carbon**
     - **Status**: Not released.
-    - **Details**: Carbon is an unreleased project developed by the same team behind Incognito.
+    - **Details**: Carbon is an unreleased AI-Based Aimbot project developed by the same team behind Incognito.
     - **Supports**: PC

 17. **Delta**